oxiby/oxiby-docs/src/guide/stdin.md

 In our program, the function `read_line` returns a value, and we use the `.` operator to call the `unwrap_or` method on that value.
 Similarly, the `unwrap_or` method returns a value, and again we use the `.` operator to call the `trim_end` method on that value.

+`trim_end` is used to remove any extra whitespace from the end of a string.
+`unwrap_or` is used for error handling, which we'll learn about next.

 ## Fallible functions